Woman (Mike McGear album)

-Woman is the solo debut album by British musician Mike McGear (spelled Michael on the cover), brother of former Beatle Paul McCartney, who also co-wrote a song, but is credited as a "friend".
+Woman is the debut solo studio album by the English musician Mike McGear (spelled Michael on the cover), brother of former Beatle Paul McCartney, who also co-wrote a song, but is credited as a "friend".
 Roger McGough produced and co-wrote some songs with McGear.
 Woman was initially released on Island Records in April 1972, failing to chart though it received receptive reviews.
 The cover is a black-and-white photo of McGear/McCartney's mother, Mary McCartney.